-The average maximum monsoon temperature and the average minimum dry season temperature at Khulna are both rising at 0.037°C and 0.047°C per year respectively.
-The temperature of extremely cold nights is less than 10°C, whereas extremely hot days having temperature greater than 37°C is not found to be significantly changing (Mondal, 2012).
+The av. maximum temperature during monsoon season in the area is rising at 0.037°C per year & the average minimum temperature during the winter season is rising at 0.047°C per year.
+The temperature of extremely cold nights is less than or equal to 9.7°C. However, the extremely hot days having temp greater than or equal to 37.2°C, was found not to be changing significantly (Mondal, 2012).